Jack Rodwell: Sunderland midfielder is Black Cats' 'worst ever mistake'

 "They took a punt on a player but the contract he had, there was no real contingency in it, was there?

-Gabbiadini said Rodwell's contract is "a massive liability that they've got to somehow get him out of".
+Gabbiadini told BBC Newcastle that Rodwell's contract is "a massive liability that they've got to somehow get him out of".

 Sunderland signed Rodwell from Manchester City in August 2014 for £10m.